timvandermeij/mobile-radio-tomography/README.md

     $ python2 -m unittest discover -s tests -p "*.py" -t ..

 The result of running all unit tests should be "OK" in the terminal.
+This command is executed automatically by Travis CI for each pull request or push to a branch.

 License
 =======